 The Rhine River is one of the world’s most popular, and most beautiful, waterways to cruise on.
 Stretching from its source in Switzerland north and emptying in the North Sea, it winds its way through Switzerland to the Netherlands through Germany’s picturesque heartlands, from Alpine mountain ranges through winding Riesling vineyards, Heidi-style valleys and famous towns and cities.
 Big hitters on the Rhine include Basel, Cologne – with its Gothic cathedral – Frankfurt and the Rhine Valley – a Unesco World Heritage Site peppered with ruined and restored hilltop castles and villages – and even the Dutch capital of Amsterdam.
 As the second-longest river in Western Europe after the Danube, the Rhine is a fascinating and exciting river to cruise on, with so many different itineraries and ports of call on offer.

-Why cruise Rhine
+Why choose Rhine river cruises

-Cologne is the highlight of a Rhine River cruise, Germany’s fourth largest city and a hub of lively beer halls, bohemian streets and great galleries and museums – visit the Cologne Chocolate Museum.
+Cologne is the highlight of a Rhine River cruise, Germany’s fourth-largest city and a hub of lively beer halls, bohemian streets and great galleries and museums – visit the Cologne Chocolate Museum.
 Unlike the other sleepy, more traditional towns of the Rhine, Cologne has an undeniable lively vibe, lorded over by the famous Cologne cathedral with its filigree twin spires.
 Tourists will love the city’s Belgian District, filled with cool bars and great Belgian bakeries and eateries.
 Beethoven was also born not too far from Cologne, and it’s worth taking a quick trip out of the city to the dedicated museum Beethoven-Haus Bonn.

 Koblenz is on the banks of the Rhine and the Moselle and is a popular destination with both rivers’ cruise itineraries.
 The city is 2,000 years old, so you can imagine there’s a lot of history and historic architecture to soak up.
 Part of the Unesco World Heritage Upper Middle Rhine Valley, the city is steeped in natural beauty, bordering on both the romantic Rhine and Moselle Valley and boasting flower-filled parks and an old town with traditional German architecture.
 Come during the festive season for the famous Koblenz Christmas Market, held in the picturesque old town with over 100 traditional wooden stalls against a backdrop of gabled buildings.
 Make sure to ride the Koblenz cable car, carrying you across the river to the historic Ehrenbreitstein Fortress,

 Oenophiles will love Rüdesheim, a charming traditional Unesco World Heritage Site winemaking town in Germany’s Rhine Valley.
 The town is known for producing world-class Riesling wines, but also for its traditional Germanic architecture and stone castles – the medieval Brömserburg Castle housing the Rheingau Wine Museum.
-In the centre of town, travellers will find Drosselgasse, a steep and leafy cobbled lane lined straight out of a storybook lined with old buildings, beer halls and restaurants, and many cosy little wine bars including a wine stand marketplace.
+In the centre of town, travellers on a Rhine cruise will find Drosselgasse, a steep and leafy cobbled lane lined straight out of a storybook lined with old buildings, beer halls and restaurants, and many cosy little wine bars including a wine stand marketplace.
 Rüdesheim one of Germany’s most scenic wine regions, so make sure to ride the cable car to the Germania monument for cinematic views of the vineyards.